 CARB-X currently funds and supports 44 active projects focused exclusively on drug-resistant bacteria.
 CARB-X is investing up to $480 million in non-dilutive funding between 2016-2022 to support the early development of new therapeutics, preventatives and rapid diagnostics.
 The goal is to support projects through the early phases of development through Phase 1 so that they will attract additional private or public support for further clinical development and regulatory approval for use in patients.

 Since its launch in 2016, CARB-X has announced 70 awards worth $252.7 million, with the potential of additional funds if project milestones are met.
 These funds are in addition to investments made by the companies themselves.
 The CARB-X pipeline will continuously evolve, as projects progress and others fail for a variety of reasons.

 This news release is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and by awards from Wellcome Trust and Germany’s Federal Ministry of Education and Research (BMBF).
-The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Office of the Assistant Secretary for Preparedness and Response, or other CARB-X funders.
+The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Administration for Strategic Preparedness and Response, or other CARB-X funders.

 Polyphor for Investors:

 Polyphor for Media: